sabhiram/sublime-clipboard-diff/README.md

 Via the SublimeText Package Control, install the `UnitTesting` package.
 You can do this by hitting `ctrl + shift + p`, then select `Package Control: Install Package`.
 Once the menu loads, choose the `UnitTesting` package.

-To run the tests: `ctrl + shift + p` then select `UnitTesting: Run any project test suite` and type in the name of this package (in my case, and typically `sublime-clipboard-diff`).
+To run the tests: `ctrl + shift + p` then select `UnitTesting: Run any project test suite` and type in the name of this package (in my case, and typically `sublime-clipboard-diff` but is basically the name of the folder which you chose to clone the repo into).

 ## TODO